1862 Atlantic hurricane season: Tropical Storm One

 Based on reports from four ships, a tropical storm is known to have existed for two days in mid-June off the East Coast of the United States.
 It formed approximately 340 miles (550 km) east of Savannah, Georgia on June 15 and moved slowly north before dissipating two days later, while located about 250 miles (400 km) east of Virginia Beach, Virginia.
+Climate researcher Michael Chenoweth proposed the removal of this system from HURDAT, arguing that wind and pressure records obtained from the East Coast of the United States are more supportive of "elongated area of low pressure and strong high pressure building in, which is more consistent with a baroclinic system".

 Hurricane Two

 A Category 2 hurricane on the modern-day Saffir-Simpson hurricane wind scale was first seen on August 18, while located approximately 620 miles (1,000 km) east of Florida.
 Over the next three days, it tracked north and moved parallel to the East Coast of the United States.
 The system dissipated roughly 310 miles (500 km) south of Newfoundland on August 21.

 Hurricane Three

 On September 12, a Spanish ship, the Julian de Unsueta, was de-masted by a strong gale and thrown onto its beam ends.
 A few days later, she docked at Saint Thomas in the U.S. Virgin Islands.
 On September 13, the barques Montezuma and Gazelle were also both de-masted by a hurricane near Barbados.
 No information is available on the hurricane between September 14 to September 16, but on September 17, the barques Abbyla and Elias Pike encountered the hurricane, roughly 500 miles (800 km) off the coast of North Carolina.
 Several ships reported encountering hurricane conditions on September 19 off the East Coast of the United States, some as far north as Sable Island.
 Based on these reports, the track began about 500 miles (800 km) northeast of the Virgin Islands on September 12 and ended on September 20 off the coast of Nova Scotia.